santiagxf/azureai-x-arize/readme.md

 # GitHub Model Catalog and Choosing the right LLM Model

-In this repository, you will learn how you can use models deployed in GitHub Model Catalog to use the best model for the right job and consume the greatest innovation.
+In this repository, you will learn how you can use models deployed in [GitHub MarketPlaces Model](https://github.com/marketplace/models) to use the best model for the right job and consume the greatest innovation.

 ## Deploy